JaganC/JustWeather/README.md

   You may create/choose a simulator from AVD( Android Virtual Device) or choose a Developer Options enabled Android device to run the application.

 # What next?
   As i got only 4 hours of time, the functionalities are limited in this application.
   I would have provided a option to change and add user locations.
   Although it is responsive, considering the time frame I focused more on mobile UI.
-  If more time is given would have lot more justice to UI specially for web.
+  If more time is given would have done lot more justice to Web UI.
   Would also like to include forecast for hour based, customised notifications for User.